AnthonyvW/FORGE/README.md

 Before modifying your printer, you must 3D print the following components:

-- **Camera Mount** – Attaches to the existing print head carriage
+- **Camera Mount** - Ender3AmscopeCameraMount.3mf – Attaches to the existing print head carriage
-- **Z-Axis Spacer** – Raises the Z-axis endstop to accommodate the new camera height
+- **Z-Axis Spacer** - ZAxisSpacer.3mf – Raises the Z-axis endstop to accommodate the new camera height
 - **Sample Clips** – Secure core samples to the print bed without manual alignment
+    - SampleHolderEnd.3mf
+    - SampleHolderFooter.3mf
+    - SampleHolderMiddle.3mf - You will need 3 of these.
+I suggest printing one of these off and ensuring that it properly fits before printing off the rest of the parts.

 > files for these parts will be provided in the `hardware/` folder of this repository.

 ---

 ### Modification Instructions

+> !
+IMPORTANT !
+Ensure that you have all 3D printed parts before modifying your 3D printer.

 1. **Remove the Print Head**
    Unscrew and detach the printer's hotend from the X-axis print carriage.